Do Test Boosters have Side Effects?

 Known as DHEA, this substance is made synthetically from chemicals found in soy and yam.
 DHEA itself is produced in the body naturally and is a steroid hormone, hence why DHEA is often found in supplements.
 However, the benefits from DHEA supplements are not clear cut.

-That said, it can cause some androgenic effects in women, such as facial hair and acne.
+That said, it can cause some androgenic effects in women, such as facial hair and acne which is well documented in our article concerning testosterone's effects on hair growth.
 There’s also reports of gynecomastia (breast growth) in men.

 Human Chorionic Gonadotropin (HCG)